artainmo/matcha/README.md

 The app uses these settings that you should configure in a `.env` file:
 ```
-#We won't give the password publicly, ask it to pvanderl@student.42belgium.be
+#We won't give the password publicly, ask it to pvanderl@student.42belgium.be.
+But the app can be tested without.
 EMAILPASS=

 # For Docker networking (use 'postgres' as hostname inside Docker)